EPCCed/MetOfficeTrainingDec23/MPI/README.md

 every parallel computer architecture.

-Parallel programming by definition involves co-operation between processes to solve a common task.
+Parallel programming by definition involves co-operation between processors to solve a common task.
 The programmer has to define the tasks that will be executed by the processors, and also how these tasks are to synchronise and exchange data with one another.
 In the message-passing model the tasks are separate processes that